leongrdic/php-smplang/readme.md

 # SMPLang

 SMPLang is a simple expression language written in PHP.
-It can be considered similar to PHP's native `eval()` function but SMPLang has its own syntax and the expressions are evaluated in sort-of a sandbox with access to only vars and closures that you define.
+It can be considered similar to PHP's native `eval()` function but SMPLang has its own syntax and the expressions are evaluated in sort-of a sandbox with access to only vars and functions/closures that you pass into it.

-SMPLang is currently in a pre-release state - any test contributions are welcome!

-The language is partly inspired by Symfony Expression Language but there are some major differences.
-For more details and a performance benchmark, see [test.php](test.php).
+The language is partly inspired by Symfony Expression Language but there are some major differences like array unpacking, named arguments and easier function definition, thus SMPLang may not be a replacement for some use cases.

 Install:
 ```
-composer require leongrdic/smplang:dev-master
+composer require leongrdic/smplang
 ```

 To use SMPLang, create a new instance of the `Le\SMPLang\SMPLang` class and pass in an associative array of vars that you want to use in your expressions.